-So in this feature we cover recognisable areas whether you head an organisation or work within one and come up with methods by which to address them.
+In this feature we cover recognisable areas whether you head an organisation, work within one or are a solely entrepreneur and come up with methods by which to address them.

 On the Verge – All too often we work, work, work all hours possible.
 Warning!
 We are NOT robots and you will burn out.
 Do not be a martyr to the cause, look to see what can seriously be delegated.
 Learn to let go.